jennifert/jekyll-site/_posts/2015-03-14-IIS7-Development-Environment.markdown

 - PHP
 - MySQL
 - WordPress
-summary: The proper way to  install PHP and mySQL on IIS 7.
+summary: How to enable IIS on Windows 7 for a web development environment.
 status: post
 type: post
 published: true